Sonya Clark: Education

 Clark graduated from the Sidwell Friends School in 1985.
 She then received a BA in psychology from Amherst College in 1989.
 She went on to receive a BFA from the School of the Art Institute of Chicago in 1993, where she studied with the artists Nick Cave (performance artist), Anne Wilson, and Joan Livingstone.
 In 1995, Clark received an MFA from Cranbrook Academy of Art.

 In 2011, Clark was honored with Cranbrook Academy of Art's first Distinguished Mid-Career Alumni Award.
 She has been a recipient of four honorary doctorates.
 In 2015, she received an honorary doctorate from Amherst College.
 In 2021, she received two additional honorary doctorates from Maine College of Art in Portland, Maine and Franklin and Marshall College in Lancaster, Pennsylvania.
 In 2023, she was the commencement speaker and received another honorary doctorate from the School of the Art Institute of Chicago.

 Clark cites professor Rowland O. Abiodun, Amherst College as an early influence in her studies of the connection between her Caribbean culture and Yoruba culture, which was further enhanced by a post-graduation trip to the Ivory Coast, where she learned to weave on a hand loom.
 Clark also cites Nick Cave as instrumental in furthering her investigations in fiber.

 Professional academic career

 Clark is a professor of art in the department of Art and the History of Art at Amherst College.
-Between 2006 and 2017, she was chair of the Craft/Material Studies Department and was honored as a Distinguished Research Fellow.
-In 2016, she was awarded a university-wide Distinguished Scholars Award at the highly acclaimed School of the Arts at Virginia Commonwealth University in Richmond, VA.
+Between 2006 and 2017 Clark was chair of the Craft/Material Studies Department at the highly acclaimed School of the Arts at Virginia Commonwealth University in Richmond, VA.
 The department is ranked by U.S. News & World Report as one of the top in the nation.
-Prior to her appointment at VCU, she was Baldwin-Bascom Professor of Creative Arts at the University of Wisconsin-Madison, where she received tenure with distinction and an H.I.
+Clark was a Distinguished Research Fellow and in 2016 she was awarded a university-wide Distinguished Scholars Award.
+Prior to her appointment at Virginia Commonwealth University, she was Baldwin-Bascom Professor of Creative Arts at the University of Wisconsin-Madison, where she received tenure with distinction and an H.I.
 Romnes award.